-At daybreak, Wang launched his attacks simultaneously against Li Mi's undefended center.
+At daybreak, Wang launched his multiple attacks simultaneously against Li Mi's undefended center.
 Li Mi's sleeping troops were caught entirely by surprise at the sight of the battle-ready enemy charging into them.
 As the camps were unfortified, the rebel troops tried to hastily form a battle line, but they were unable to prevent Wang's forces from entering their encampments.
 At the same time, Wang Shichong signaled his hidden cavalry to attack the camp from the rear.
 The 200 raced down from the north into Li Mi's camp, upon entering into the tents they immediately began setting fire to it.
 Soon it was chaos all around as wedges of invaders poured in from many directions at once.

 THE OVERLORD OF HENAN

-Flushed from this victory, Wang returned to Luoyang as a victor and quickly sped up the process of totally absorbing the last vestiges of powers from the already powerless Prince Yang Tong.
+Flushed with this victory, Wang returned to Luoyang as a victor and quickly sped up the process of absorbing the last vestiges of powers from the already powerless Prince Yang Tong.
 Originally Wang branded himself as a reformer who loved the commoners and sought their opinions through polls.
 However, most of these suggestions were not implemented and Wang soon dealt out harsh punishments.
 When he discovered another conspiracy against him he not only killed the conspirators but also slaughtered their entire families as well.

 In 619, after forcing the teenager to bestow him key imperial titles and ceremonial honors, Wang forced the young prince to commit suicide by drinking poison.
 When the poison did not work, Wang's cousin ordered that Prince Yang Tong be strangled to death.
 Immediately after, Wang declared himself Emperor of a new dynasty called Zheng- based on the name of his dukedom.
 Unfortunately, this would also be the apogee of Wang's power.
 The two years of Wang's reign was without much accomplishments and full of diplomatic blunders and internal problems.
-Because of his territorial nature, Wang actively warred against many of his neighbors, in the east against the warlord Dou Jiande, who by now had made himself the master of Hebei, and in the east, Wang actively skirmished against the forces of Tang.
+Because of his territorial nature, Wang actively warred against many of his neighbors, in the east against the warlord Dou Jiande, who by now had made himself the master of Hebei, and in the west, Wang actively skirmished against the forces of Tang.